The UK will no longer be a member of the EU, nor part of their VAT system. What does this ...

 How long does a VAT inspection last?

 VAT inspections vary in complexity and time.
-This will depend on how many transactions your business has and the type of business.
+This will depend on how many transactions your business has had and the type of business.
 Some can often be finished in a few hours; others could take days.
 You’ll have a better idea if you have an idea of the scope of the inspection beforehand.

 Preparing for a VAT inspection